zaxymelkt/kny/content/Systems - Universal/Combat/Statistics.md

 > [!abstract] Substats
 > **Visible Speed** (Vis.
 SPD) _A subcategory of PER, dictating the amount of speed above an individual can react to without a debuff.
 This substat is often referred to as Favourable Evasion Zone._
 >
 > **Blurred Speed** (Blur.
 SPD) _A subcategory of PER, dictating the limit of speed an individual can react to.
 When reacting to blurred movement, an individual gains -2 Block SPD; losing the ability to dodge.
-This substate is often referred to as Reaction Speed (RAC SPD)_
+This substat is often referred to as Reaction Speed (RAC SPD)_
 >
 > **Invisible Speed** (Invis.
 SPD) _A subcategory of PER, dictating the speed at which movement becomes impossible to focus on.
-This substate is oftened referred to as Unfavourable Evasion Zone._
+This substat is often referred to as Unfavourable Evasion Zone._
 >
 > **Sensory Range** (Sense Ran.) _A subcategory of PER, dictating the distance an individual can see (V), hear (H), smell (S), touch (F), or taste (T)._